Autism and Dating

 One experience is that he does “like” a girl.
 I don’t think it’s gone past that, and I have no idea how she feels about my son.

-I have asked him about her and he’s not ready to move forward, except talking to her at school.
+I have asked him about her and he said he’s not ready to move forward, except talking to her at school.

 I have talked to my son about his future.
 He said he wants to someday get married and have kids.